 Leaving the very pleasant campsite behind I parked up near Narawka to do a 30 mile ride in another part of the forest with again signs of the military and saw a golden eagle lifting to the sky with an unlucky rabbit's foot plus the even unluckier rest of it, before returning to the van.
 Quiet border roads took me to the almost empty village of Kruszyniamy where a small green wooden mosque was open to all and whilst I didn't understand a word of the caretaker/guide's talk it was a peaceful atmosphere in a very unique place.

-I wondered down to the small restaurant to see if they still did camping but the lady said no and then rang an old woman in a wooden cottage opposite who was happy to put me up in her garden.
+I wandered down to the small restaurant to see if they still did camping but the lady said no and then rang an old woman in a wooden cottage opposite who was happy to put me up in her garden.
 I returned to the restaurant for a meal enjoying a potato omelette filled with chicken and mushrooms washed down with Belarussian beer and followed by ice cream and a coffee.
 A tall, blonde and very striking Russian lass had pulled up across the road on a large shiny red Suzuki Savage and we enjoyed a good discussion on various matters as her English was excellent.
 The owner spoke Polish, Russian and some English but was Belarussian and had started her business here in easier times.
 I spent a very quiet night alongside the potato patch with just the odd army truck rumbling past to the border two miles away.

 East of Augustow on the edge of the Mazurian Lakes again I found a nice site on the edge of Lake Wigry with a few families staying and some shade offered by pine trees as we were now getting some of the heat that had hit the UK the week before.
 I set off round the lake on a 30 or so mile ride which cooled me down and offered beautiful views across to the large pink church on the opposite shore.
 It was an enchanting area and brought to a close my first visit to Poland with the lovely prospect of another week or so passing through towards the end of August on my return journey.